 Part 3 of our Pro-One upgrade trilogy provides hints for a new CPU, MIDI kits, and some very simple modifications.
 The material for the latter can be purchased in any hardware store for a few Euros, and lend the Pro-One a higher degree of stability …

 First, however, an after-thought on the side panels of the Pro-One.
 These may be had not only in the USA, but also in Europe.
 Strictly speaking, any experienced craftsman musician could manufacture them himself, but entrepreneurs / professional carpenters often have better access to noble woods.

 One company in question is based in London / UK and can be found on Reverb.com: Mint Case.
-The provider not only offers side panels for the Pro-One, but for a large number of synthesizers – from the Korg Mono/Poly to the new Behringer vocoder …
+The provider not only offers side panels for the Pro-One (and a complete Pro-One wooden case as well), but side panels for a large number of synthesizers – from the Korg Mono/Poly to the new Behringer vocoder …

 Now to the insides of the Pro-One.
 From today’s perspective, the computer-technical facts of this 1981 synthesizer are ridiculously elementary.
 There is the ROM and RAM area of the Pro-One, for example, which is tiny.
 It is not surprising that the sequencer can only store a maximum of 40 steps and that it immediately loses its memory when the instrument is switched off.